 Breakfast will be enjoyed at your homestay before students head off for their second day of Service.
 The second and final day of the service project is often extremely productive as your team of students understand their jobs and are motivated to finish.
-Many times, there is a culminating event in respect to the project such as a Field Day and/or a friendly game of BINGO.
+Many times, there is a culminating event with respect to the project such as a Field Day and/or a friendly game of BINGO.

-Students will return to their homes to rest up for a very active evening activity – Costa Rican Dance Lessons.
-Participants will learn the famous rhythms of merengue, salsa and cumbia.
+Students will return to their homes to rest up for very active evening activity – Costa Rican Dance Lessons.
+Participants will learn the famous rhythms of merengue, salsa, and cumbia.
 Homestay members are invited to join the group, which is wonderful as they can make wonderful dance partners!
 Dinner and night at your homestays.